hodehoujolive/behatium/README.md

 And I click select with class "select_class" and id "select_id"
 ```

-## I filled the id :arg1 field with :arg2
+## I fill the input of id arg1 with the value arg2

 Remplir le champ grace à son id